Our risk management can cause noticeable differences between a DARWIN's return and that of its underlying strategy

 Every time a trader sends an order to the market, and depending on the market conditions at that moment in time, the algorithm calculates the size to be opened for the investors in order to meet the objective risk level that Darwinex guarantees investors.

 While the trader's position remains open in the market, the algorithm carries out a second level of risk adjustment ensuring that the position does not go above the maximum leverage.
 In order to do so, the Risk Manager takes into account the market conditions throughout the positions lifespan, as well as its duration.
-This means that the risk manager can act at any moment in time to partially close the position so that the DARWIN's target risk level is always a 10% monthly VaR.
+This means that the risk manager can act at any moment in time to partially close the position so that the DARWIN's target risk level is always a maximum 6.5% monthly VaR.

 Example DARWIN vs. Strategy